-- Discharge Summaries: The components of a discharge summary transcribed by a medical transcription service provider include: the reason for hospitalization, important findings, procedures and treatment provided, the condition of the patient at discharge, and patient and family instructions.
-All the records should be brought together, analyzed, and completed within 30 days of discharge unless state law specifies another time frame, notes AHIMA.
+- Discharge Summaries: A discharge summary documented by a medical transcription service provider typically consists of components, such as the reason for hospitalization, significant findings, administered procedures and treatments, the patient’s condition at discharge, and instructions for both the patient and their family.
+According to AHIMA, all of these records must be brought together, reviewed, and completed within 30 days of discharge, unless state law dictates a different time frame.
 Other time-related elements for a discharge summary:

 - The record should be removed from the nursing station as soon as possible after discharge within 24 – 48 hours, but no more than 72 hours after discharge.

 - The initial assembly and analysis should take place within 5 days of discharge.